esamattis/immer-reducer/README.md

 }
 ```

-So the method names becomes Redux Action Types and the method arguments
+So the method names become the Redux Action Types and the method arguments
-becomes the action payload.
+become the action payloads.
 The reducer function will then match these
 actions against the class and calls the approciate methods with the payload
-spread to the arguments.
+array spread to the arguments.
 But do note that the action format is not part of
 the public API so don't write any code relying on it.
 The actions are handled
 by the generated reducer function.